Weddings We ♥

 With Max, I just never wanted it to end.

 The two of us went to the beach with an officiant and made it legal

-Mike was the DJ at my going away party at our mutual friend's house and for some reason that night we just clicked.
+Mike was the DJ at my going away party and for some reason that night we just clicked.